Installed bamboo rolled fence in a

 middle.
 We recommend and prefer using galvanized wire to tie the rolled

-fence whenever possible.
+fences whenever possible.
 IMPORTANT NOTE: When tying or stapling, all

-wire that are weaving them.. this will blend the galvanized wire and
+wire that are weaving them.
+This will blend the galvanized wire and

 If there is no structure, it will be necessary to install